Andrewskev/Chromosomal-Introgression-Visualization/README.md

 The R package karyoploteR is a part of Bioconductor.
 Installation of both is required and can be done following the instructions at the webpage for karyoploteR at: https://bernatgel.github.io/karyoploter_tutorial/

-The version of R  used was:
+The version of R  used was: R Version 4.5.2